Best Times to Visit Croatia

 Essential Travel Tips

 Croatia uses the Kuna, but many places, especially touristy ones in larger cities like Dubrovnik and Split, accept Euros.
 However, you'll always get a better exchange rate using Kuna, so try to withdraw some from an ATM upon arrival.
-Smaller towns and villages will almost exclusively use Kuna, so having some on hand is essential.
+Smaller towns and villages will almost exclusively use Kuna, so it's best to have some on hand.

 Petty theft can be an issue in crowded tourist areas.
-Keep your valuables close, especially your passport and wallet.
-Use a money belt or hidden pockets, and be extra vigilant in busy markets and on public transport.
+Keep your valuables close, especially your phone and wallet.
+Avoid displaying expensive jewelry or electronics openly, and be extra vigilant in busy markets or on public transport.

 Learn a few basic Croatian phrases!
-Even a simple 'Dobar dan' (good day) and 'Hvala' (thank you) will go a long way in showing respect and often leads to more friendly interactions with locals.
-Don't be afraid to try speaking Croatian, even if it's just a few words.
+Even a simple 'Dobar dan' (good day) or 'Hvala' (thank you) will go a long way in showing respect and often leads to more friendly interactions with locals.
+It's also fun to try and pronounce place names correctly.

 Weather Details